CSRF vulnerability in ?language=

 Where does it need updating?
 Dropdown box and what else?
 I can't think of any other place which allows us to switch to a different language pack.

-#2 Updated by Nathan Malcolm over 2 years ago
+#2 Updated by Nathan Malcolm almost 3 years ago

 There are two known places - The user cp, which I assume already has the post key in place, and the drop down in the bottom right hand corner where it allows the language to be changed from any page.
 I believe this is the culprit.